platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

     upstream: "app:http"
 ```

-Both methods will generate the same development URL for the `feature` environment with the domain being prefixed to the URL:
+Both methods generate the same development URL for the `feature` environment with the domain being prefixed to the URL:

 ```txt
 https://example.com.feature-t6dnbai-abcdef1234567.us-2.platformsh.site/blog